-Despite recent storms, overall rainfall in December remains below average, the met office said on Thursday.
+Despite recent storms, including some more on Thursday, overall rainfall in December remains below average, the met office has said.

 From December 1 until December 11, recorded rain totals 64 per cent of the monthly norm, with just 67.2 millimetres compared to the typical 105.6 millimetres.